-Cityspace 82 Architects believes screen facades are becoming extremely prevalent in contemporary buildings, as light and shadow play a fundamental role.
+Cityspace 82 Architects believes screen facades are becoming extremely prevalent in contemporary buildings.
+This is because light and shadow play a fundamental role.
 Screens provide shielding and sun protection while also adjusting the light all through the day.
 They work well with diverse designs and can be combined with different materials to create unique aesthetics.

-Sun breakers are a design element that is frequently overlooked by many designers.
+Sun breakers are a design element that many designers frequently overlook.
 It’s an important concept for the environment that India experiences, and if used strategically in today’s modern construction, it’s quite effective at deflecting strong sunlight and keeping the indoors cool.
 Along with evolution, using wooden louvres or textile products results in attractive facades, which are then paired with durable elements such as concrete and steel.
 Designers can also experiment with angular facades, which can enlarge the interiors and emerge in a diverse array of forms and aesthetics.

 Interesting facade designs by Ar.
 Sumit Dhawan

 Known also as the building’s skin, facades allow the structure to breathe in response to its surroundings, connotation, and orientation.
-They can be built in a variety of materials, including wood, metal, and even fabrics, to provide a unique screening for the building.
+We can build them in a variety of materials, including wood, metal, and even fabrics.
+They prove useful to provide a unique screening for the building.

 Finally, facades are largely symbolic of a region’s unique culture and social circumstances throughout the world.
 Some, on the other hand, convey worldwide idioms; they are global in scope and originate for the benefit of architecture.

 Ar.
-Sumit Dhawan, Founder & Principal Architect at Cityspace’82 Architects
+Sumit Dhawan is the Founder & Principal Architect at Cityspace’82 Architects.

 Ar.
 Sumit Dhawan has established his name extensively in the design industry.
 Known for transforming homes into heaven, his aesthetic sensibility has found its way to renowned celebrity homes of cricketer Yuvraj Singh and Gautam Gambhir.
 His eclectic facade style has made him a favourite amongst numerous practising architects.